NaserAhadi/countries-app/README.md

 -> I didn't use any global style and each component contains own styles so the styles are loaded whenever they're really needed.

--> project is responsive for mobile and desktop mode in demanded width and it has dark mode which user can toggle between dark mode and light mode.
+-> Project is responsive for mobile and desktop mode in demanded width and it has dark mode which user can toggle between dark mode and light mode.

--> some base component has unit test but there wasn't enough time to write more unit test.
+-> Some base component has unit test but there wasn't enough time to write more unit test.

 -> Api services are based on repository service pattern.